Mesh Augmentation of LoRaWAN-based IoT Networks: System Overview

 The LIMA header is used to transparently "tunnel" a LoRaWAN uplink or downlink message between the ED and the Server.
 The original PHYPayload generated by the ED on uplink (or generated by the LG on behalf of the NS on downlink) is left intact following the above header.
 This includes the original MHDR, MAC Payload and the MIC.
 When “exiting” the LIMA network, the LIMA header is stripped off, yielding the original message in its entirety, providing end-to-end transparency.

-LoRaWAN caps the length of the Application Payload based on the Data Rate (DR) value and the region (see~\cite{loraallianceRP002104LoRaWAN}).
+LoRaWAN caps the length of the payload (PHYPayload in Figure~\ref{fig:lima-header} based on the Data Rate (DR) value and the region (see~\cite{loraallianceRP002104LoRaWAN}).
 For example, in the U.S, the size of a DR-0 (SF10) payload is capped at 11 bytes, whereas a DR-3 (SF7) payload is capped at 242 bytes.
-Since LIMA adds additional fields, this will reduce the number of bytes available for the Application Payload.
+Since LIMA adds additional fields, this will reduce the maximum number of payload bytes by 11 bytes.
 Specifically, since the LIMA header without options is 9 bytes, and L\textsubscript{opt} = 2 bytes for data, the Application Payload cap is reduced due to LIMA by 11 bytes.
 This means that \textit{DR-0 cannot be supported in LIMA}.
 For DR-1, DR-2, DR-3 and DR-4, the effective payload sizes are 42 bytes, 114 bytes, 231 bytes and 231 bytes respectively, down from the original sizes of 53 bytes, 125 bytes, 242 bytes and 242 bytes respectively.
-This reduction is not an issue in practice since typical LoRaWAN payload sizes are small, between 10-50 bytes~\cite{fragkopoulos2023experimental}.
+This reduction is not an issue in practice since typical LoRaWAN payload sizes are small~\cite{fragkopoulos2023experimental}.

 Finally, we note that the L\textsubscript{opt }is variable for REMs, but REMs do not contain data and hence this doesn’t affect payloads.
 However, this means that the bytes used for indicating direct receivables within REMs at a particular DR is limited to L\textsubscript{opt } $\le$ M - 9 bytes where M is the maximum allowed length for MAC Payload at that DR.